seregonwar/PFU-PupFileUnpacker/README.md

 ![GitHub stars](https://img.shields.io/github/stars/seregonwar/Pup-file-extractor?style=social)
 ![License](https://img.shields.io/badge/license-MIT-red)

-APFU is a Python tool for extracting and analyzing PS4 firmware update files (PUPs).
+PFU is a Python tool for extracting and analyzing PS4 firmware update files (PUPs).
 It provides an easy way to unpack and inspect the contents of PUP packages.

 ## Features